John Chapman's Guide to Getting Published

 The important points here are:

 First line indent - this should be 0.5 cm for Normal style and script style and 0.01cm for No Indent style.
+This seems odd but without this indent problems can occur.
+A tiny indent of 0.01 cm won't be noticed.
 All the other styles don't need an indent.

 Or maybe a free online interactive adventure story?